andreadidio98/CPP_VU/index.md

 **NOTE:** It is *extremely* bad practice to change the value of your *loop variable* within the loop's code block.
 This can make your life extremely hard when **debugging** the code as it "breaks" the control flow of your program.
 The same goes for the **goto statement**, which is not covered in this course and should **NOT** be used.

 **EXTRA:** Another important concept in C++ is **iterators** which are extremely useful (if not essential), when handling vectors (Module 4).
 Iterators can be used in for loops (and other control flow statements) in C++.
-An example of the use of iterators is to print elements of a vector for example:
+An example of the use of iterators is to print elements of a vector.
+For example:

 ```c++